 For more information on how a CT scan works, see Computed Tomography.

 How is the procedure performed?

-Typically, it will take approximately 60 minutes for the radiotracer to travel through your body and to be absorbed by the organ or tissue being studied.
-You will be asked to rest quietly, avoiding movement and talking.
+The radiotracer typically takes about 30-60 minutes to travel through your body and be absorbed by the area under examination.
+You will be asked to rest quietly and to avoid movement and talking.

-You may be asked to drink some contrast material that will localize in the intestines and help the radiologist interpreting the study.
+You may be asked to drink some contrast material that will localize in the intestines and help the radiologist interpreting the exam.

-Depending on which organ or tissue is being examined, additional tests involving other tracers or drugs may be used, which could lengthen the procedure time to three hours.
-For example, if you are being examined for heart disease, you may undergo a PET scan both before and after exercising or before and after receiving intravenous medication that increases blood flow to the heart.
+Depending on which area is under examination, additional tests involving other tracers or drugs may be used.
+This could lengthen the procedure time to three hours.
+For example, if you are examined for heart disease, you may undergo a PET scan both before and after exercising or before and after receiving IV medication that increases blood flow to the heart.

 What will I experience during and after the procedure?

 Except for intravenous injections, most nuclear medicine procedures are painless.
 They are rarely associated with significant discomfort or side effects.

 When the radiotracer is given intravenously, you will feel a slight pin prick when the needle is inserted into your vein for the intravenous line.
 You may feel a cold sensation moving up your arm when the radiotracer is injected.
 Generally, there are no other side effects.